ITD is designing a new bridge over the North Fork of the Payette River and determining the future of the existing Rainbow Bridge.

 • ITD will construct retaining walls near the bridge to stabilize the canyon slopes and give crews room to keep the existing bridge open during construction.

 ITD presented nine design options to the community in July and August 2025.
 The project team is using engineering considerations and detailed public input to recommend a design.
-An update will be available in late spring 2026.
+Visit the May 2026 online meeting to see the design ITD is advancing.

 Community Input